emilsw/ew/case-studies/isolta-draft.md

 <img src="/images/isolta_purchase_cr.png">

-And more importantly retention (users kept coming back and use the product):
+And more importantly significant improvements in retention (users kept coming back and use the product):

 <img src="/images/isolta_retention.png">